 Strengthening the existing primary east/west Zetland Street as a focus of the new local centre should be a key move.
 This should become a more legible route towards the park and station and existing mature trees should be retained.
 This street will be a key point of onwards connection over the A12 towards new neighbourhoods to Lochnagar Street and routes along the Lea Riverside.
-A taller building may be appropriate in this location, visible across the park, marking the corner of Zetland Street.
+A taller building may be appropriate at both ends of Zetland Street, marking this important route with its cluster of non-residential uses.